MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 2. Don't worry about downloading relevant package from nuget.
 3. Defining constant will automatically download the relevant package for you.

-## UPDATE Controller class: 4th Type TInDTO included.

-# So now it is Controller<TOutDTO, TModel, TID, TInDTO>

-We can define different DTOs for Out (GET calls) and IN (POST, PUT calls).
-We can still use any DTO for the both IN and OUT though.

-## UPDATE Controller class: 4th Type TInDTO included.
+# UPDATE Controller class: 4th Type TInDTO included.

 # So now it is Controller<TOutDTO, TModel, TID, TInDTO>